josephsl/wintenApps/readme.md

 * When ENTER is pressed, NVDA announces calculation results.

+## calendar

+* NVDA no longer announces "edit" or "read-only" in message body and other fields.

 ## Cortana

 * Textual responses from Cortana are announced in most situations (if it doesn't, reopen Start menu and try searching again).